-The organisation maintained its commitment to combatting fraud during the year by assisting with the National Fraud Initiative.
-The Assessor & ERO also works closely with the Electoral Commission, the Electoral Management Board and Police Scotland.
+The Assessor & ERO works closely with the Electoral Commission, the Electoral Management Board for Scotland and Police Scotland.
 If necessary, suspected fraudulent registration or absent vote applications are referred to the Police Scotland single point of contact.

 Governance Principle 2 - ensuring openness and comprehensive stakeholder engagement.